AgrDataSci/ClimMobTools/examples/climmob_R_api.md

     ## 10 1     assessment1  survey_deviceimei 358624090903126
     ## # ... with 250 more rows

-The project "wageningen" is a valid project by has no data.
+The project "wageningen" is a valid project but has no data.
 It returns a message.

 ``` r
 mydata <- getDataCM(key, "wageningen")